robenkleene/design-references/blend-modes.md

 ## Normal

-Each pixel is the result color
+Makes each pixel is the result color.

 ![Normal](assets/blend-mode-normal.png)

 ## Dissolve

-Like normal, but color choices based on randomization and opacity
+Like normal, but color choices are based on randomization and opacity.

 ![Dissolve](assets/blend-mode-dissolve.png)

 ## Darken

+Choose the darker of the base and blend color.

 ![Darken](assets/blend-mode-darken.png)

 ## Multiply

+Multiply the base color by the blend color, the result is always darker.

 ![Multiply](assets/blend-mode-multiply.png)

-Multiplies the top layer's RGB channel values with the bottom layer.

 ## Color Burn

+Darken the base color by increasing the contrast with the blend color.

 ![Color Burn](assets/blend-mode-color-burn.png)

 ## Linear Burn

+Darken the the base color by decreasing the brightness.

 ![Linear Burn](assets/blend-mode-linear-burn.png)

 ## Lighten

+Choose the lighter of the base color and blend color.

 ![Lighten](assets/blend-mode-lighten.png)

 ## Screen

+Multiply the inverse of the blend and base colors, the result is always lighter.

 ![Screen](assets/blend-mode-screen.png)